-Government studies also have shown that, while the number of emergency rooms visits have increased, the total number of ERs have declined nationwide.
+Government studies also have shown that, while the number of emergency room visits have increased, the total number of ERs have declined nationwide.
 That has led to greatly increased wait times for patients and longer work hours for emergency room medical staffs.
 That’s a dangerous mix, which often leads to catastrophic medical errors.

-The experienced ER attorneys at Ross Feller Casey have successfully litigated numerous Emergency Room lawsuits, including some of the largest of their kind in the region.
+The experienced ER attorneys at Ross Feller Casey have successfully litigated numerous emergency room lawsuits, including some of the largest of their kind in the region.
 Among the many are:

 - $26.3 million recovery for a man who suffered brain and spinal cord injuries after he was discharged from an emergency room too soon.